Frequently Asked Questions

 Is Room Renewal right for me?

-Who cannot renew their room?
+Who cannot renew their rooms?

 If I renew my room, will I automatically keep my roommates?